wesleywerner/eureka-docs/source/installation.rst

 Requirements
 ------------

-IWAD
-^^^^

 A IWAD file, or "Internal WAD", contains the default maps, textures, sounds and other auxiliary data.
-You can use the `DOOM.WAD`, `DOOM1.WAD` or `DOOM2.WAD` files if you own those.
+You can use the `DOOM.WAD` or `DOOM2.WAD` files if you own those.

 Alternatively you can download the `Freedoom <http://freedoom.github.io/>`_ WADS, Freedoom is liberally licensed under the BSD license and provides free levels, artwork, sound effects and music compatible with any classic Doom source port.
 Download and extract Freedoom to an accessible location of your choice.
 If you are a GNU / Linux user you may extract the Freedoom WADS into ``~/.eureka/iwads/`` where they are automatically detected for your convenience.